alexyu56709/Mirror-Dungeon-Bot/README.md

 # ChargeGrinder
-**ChargeGrinder** is a bot for MD5 grinding in Limbus Company, tested on Easy Mirror (Wuthering difficulty).
+**ChargeGrinder** is a bot for MD5 grinding in Limbus Company, tested on Easy Mirror.

 ### Features:
 - **Automated Mirror Dungeon Runs:** ChargeGrinder will automatically complete all floors of the Mirror Dungeon.